Creative Writing MFA

 No matter what inspires you as a writer, our MFA (Master of Fine Arts) Creative Writing course affords you a rare chance to develop your creative abilities, critical thinking and your professional skills within a structured academic environment.

 Supported by our research, this course gives you the chance to learn from and share ideas with passionate, published writers and academics with their own unique research interests and skills, including our own Distinguished Writer in Residence and Poet in Residence.

 What you will study

-Our MFA Creative Writing programme will expose you to the practical skills and challenges involved in a specific branch of creative practice (such as poetry or screenwriting) and offers the option to gain hands-on experience in a creative industry relevant to your own practice, to better prepare you for a wide variety of careers.
+This course will expose you to the practical skills and challenges involved in a particular type of creative writing, such as poetry or screenwriting, while also giving you hands-on experience in a creative industry that’s relevant to your studies to enhance your employability.

 |Qualification||Study mode||Course length||Placement||Start date|

 There may be opportunities to acquire valuable European experience by working or conducting research abroad during your degree or shortly afterwards.
 It is possible to do this in the summer period with an Erasmus+ grant working on your dissertation or as a recent graduate.
 In order to qualify your Erasmus+ traineeship must be a minimum of two months.

 Choosing our MFA Creative Writing course allows you to benefit from the experience of our multidisciplinary academics and published writers.
 We focus on community and sharing ideas, and you’ll have access to a number of conferences, seminars and workshops throughout the year that will inspire fresh ideas and encourage you to think big.
 These cover topics such as literature, language and linguistics, cultural studies and creative writing.
 Some interesting recent visits to the University from writers include the novelist Monica Ali and the poet and critic Rod Mengham.